martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

 }
 ```

-Well, now developers can do the same with methods too.
+Well, now developers can do the same with methods.
 This means you can do something like:

 ```php